Contents

 The empty road from Qon'ırat to Moynaq in 2001.

 No'kis is also connected to Ashgabat, the capital of Turkmenistan, by a narrow desert road that passes through the centre of the Qara Qum.
-The main road from Xojeyli to Kunya Urgench crosses the international border but then narrows into a single lane metalled road, which passes through featureless desert until it reaches the outskirts of Ashgabat.
+The main road from Xojeli to Kunya Urgench crosses the international border but then narrows into a single lane metalled road, which passes through featureless desert until it reaches the outskirts of Ashgabat.
 There is only one main stopping point, at the small settlemet of Darvaza, a former Soviet sulphur mine.

 River Crossings